Having built many ecommerce websites over the years, we are big fan of both WooCommerce and Magento. But what puts them top of the list for us?

 Behind the scenes, Magento code is located in a logical fashion, but also means it is spread out all over the place!
 WooCommerce core files are nicely packaged together in one or two folders (Three folders if you make use of child themes).

-Your developer needs a much higher understanding of PHP to customize Magento than WooCommerce.
+Your developer needs a much higher understanding of PHP to customise Magento than WooCommerce.
 Generally speaking, Magento developers often demand a higher price tag due to the knowledge required to be a true Magento developer.

 One thing to be aware of with Magento is server load, possibly due to how the Zend framework operates.
 Magento uses lots more memory and server resources than WooCommerce, so as your store grows, you will quickly need your web server to keep up with it.
 Often a dedicated server is required for high-end websites.